BlueBrain/nmodl/docs/CC2023/PAD.md

-cd nmodl/test/benchmark  # Enter the directory where the scripts are inside the docker image bash run_benchmark_script_cpu_only.sh  # Runs all the benchmarks on CPU python plot_benchmarks_cpu_only.py  # Generate the plots based on the outputs of the previous script cp -r hh_expsyn_cpu /opt/mount  # Copy the files from the docker image to your environment
+cd nmodl/test/benchmark  # Enter the directory where the scripts are inside the docker image bash run_benchmark_script_cpu_only.sh  # Runs all the benchmarks on CPU python plot_benchmarks_cpu_only.py  # Generate the plots based on the outputs of the previous script cp -r graphs_output_pandas /opt/mount  # Copy the graphs from the docker image to your environment
 ```
 By executing `run_benchmark_script_cpu_only.sh` there will be only `hh_expsyn_cpu/benchmark_results.pickle`
 generated containing the CPU results.